ucfopen/Materia-Docs/_v11_developers/widget-developer-guide.md

 ## The Creator

 A creator, like [the player](#the-player), is just an HTML page with your assets and code.
 Just like the player, there is a helper script to talk to the Materia API: `materia.creatorcore.js`.

 A creator is totally optional, but if you want to allow users to create customized content for widgets, you'll need one.

+> If your widget doesn't need a creator, you don't need to include any creator assets at all: in the `install.yaml`, ensure `creator: default` is used instead.

 Here's an empty creator.html file, it's got a few special properties you'll want to define: